 However, if you’ve been considering getting into this trend, make sure you do your homework.
 Many cities and some homeowners associations are enacting regulations to limit the number of short-term rentals in communities.

-The Best Hard Money Lenders for 2023 (Interest Rates, LTV, Fees & More)
+The Best Hard Money Lenders (Interest Rates, LTV, Fees & More)

 Real Estate Origins

 29. Open Houses Used to Last for 12 Long Hours

 The first Realtors were called “curbstoners,” and they were pretty much hustlers.
 When a house was for sale, they would rush over, put up a big sign, and sit on the curb in front of the house from 9 a.m. to 9 p.m., ushering prospective buyers in for an “inspection.”
 The competition was fierce and it sometimes got ugly.
 It also limited each Realtor to selling just one house at a time.

 As the profession became more organized and agencies grew, they could take on more listings.
 Instead of having a 12-hour “inspection” period, the industry shifted to a two- or three-hour open house.
 The first record of an open house offering incentives was in 1952, when an agent in Dallas, Texas, offered free Coca-Cola to attendees and a Cadillac to whomever purchased the property.